john-marcello/nav-app-demo/README.md

   - The filter removed that original `[data]` array.

-  - Then tthe `included` array was renamed to now be called `[data]`.
+  - Then the `included` array was renamed to now be called `[data]`.

   - This data set targets the `"type": "new_player"` objects to access player profile data.

+  - A random number generator helper function was added to populate the score attribute.

-- The extracted data was save locally in the `public` directory as `data.json` to be used for development purposes.
+- The extracted data was saved locally in the `public` directory as `data.json` to be used for development purposes.

 - Data is accessed utlizing `Axios` to make a `get` request to the `data.json` file.